How can I back up a DynamoDB table to Amazon S3?

 - On-demand: Create backups when you choose.

-- Point-in-time recovery: Enable automatic, continuous backups.
+- Point-in-time recovery: Turn on automatic and continuous backups.

 DynamoDB Export to S3 feature